smartanvil/smartanvil.github.io/_posts/2018-03-10-on-metrics.md

 This is a natural first step to do before starting to do blockchain specific metrics: to understand how far we are from what we know.
 To use the known metrics for this new world, and understand if they behave as expected or not.

-For doing this we choosed, for guiding us the paper ![Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study).
+For doing this we choosed, for guiding us the paper [Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study).

 Let's start by define the metrics commonly analyzed, before presenting some existing results.